natnicha/master-thesis-docker-manipulation-API/README.md

 All APIs in this repository aim to manage pods running under service in Kubernetes.
 This repository is implemented to facilitate our agent in Reinforcement Learning (RL) from [Adaptive Autoscaler Repository](https://github.com/natnicha/master-thesis-auto-scaler).

 Docker Manipulation APIs are implemented by [Python](https://www.python.org/), using [Docker SDK](https://docs.docker.com/reference/api/engine/sdk/) and [Kubernetes Client](https://kubernetes.io/docs/reference/using-api/client-libraries/).
 This service is designed to centralize and streamline communication with services on Kubernetes, thereby preventing circular dependencies in software architecture, and making maintenance easier.

+## About Project

+A research under a title of `Adaptive Horizontal Pod Autoscaling (AHPA) Based on Reinforcement Learning in Kubernetes for Machine Learning`, introducing the Adaptive Horizontal Pod Autoscaler (AHPA), which utilizes RL with a Deep Q-Network (DQN) to dynamically adjust the number of Kubernetes Pods for horizontal scaling, enabling both scaling in and scaling out.
+We evaluate the performance and reliability of AHPA in image classification tasks, comparing its effectiveness against a traditional horizontal autoscaler in Kubernetes.

+## Project Components

+This project consists of the following three components, distributed across different repositories, working together seamlessly.

+- [**RL-Based Autoscaler**](https://github.com/natnicha/master-thesis-auto-scaler): The main repository for RL-based Adaptive Horizontal Autoscaler (AHPA), implemented by Deep Q-Networks (DQN).
+It includes an agent and its learning procedure, with an ADAM optimizer set as the default.
+- [**Docker-Manipulation-API**](https://github.com/natnicha/master-thesis-docker-manipulation-API): The service facilitates an RL agent by enabling seamless communication between the RL agent and the service running on Kubernetes as part of our research.
+- [**Image-Classification**](https://github.com/natnicha/master-thesis-image-classification): The target application in our study, image classification, serves image classifi- cation application based on user-submitted photos.

 ## Built With